 The Company recognizes loss allowances for ECLs on the following financial instruments that are not measured at FVTPL:

 - Cash and cash equivalents;

-- Due from banks;

 - Financial assets at fair value through other comprehensive income;

 - Accounts receivable;

 - Other financial assets.

 No allowances for expected credit losses are recognized on equity investments.